 Introductions During Mediation

 During this stage of the process, the mediator may ask both of you to fill out some intake documents prior to your first mediation session so the mediator has a better understanding of the issues that need to be addressed.
 During your first mediation session, the mediator will introduce themselves, explain the goals and rules of the meeting, and have the parties each sign a mediation contract and confidentiality agreement if it has not been signed previously.
 The mediator may give each party the uninterrupted opportunity to talk briefly if the mediator believes doing so could be helpful toward obtaining a complete resolution.

 At this stage of mediation, the mediator leads a conversation about each issue while giving each person ample time to share his or her thoughts and opinions on the matter and what he or she believes is the best outcome and why.
 Active listening is encouraged to ensure that the person who is not talking is understanding the points that other party is making.
 Each person is encouraged to try to look at the issue with a new perspective to help invigorate creative solutions that address the needs of both parties.

 There may be some things that are important to you, but that you do not want the other party to know.
 This is okay, and why private discussions can be requested at any time by either party going through the mediation.
 There may also be times when the mediator feels it necessary to request private sessions with either party on their own as well.
-During this time, the mediator will talk to you about your position, including the potential strengths and weaknesses, and make some suggestions about how you can try to move forward.
+During this time, the mediator will talk to you about your position, including the potential buy generic drugs in canada strengths and weaknesses, and make some suggestions about how you can try to move forward.
 Anything said during these private discussions remains confidential between you and the mediator unless you provide permission for what was said to be shared.